 Stress can also be divided into categories based on how severe or chronic it is:

-1. Acute Stress: This is the most common form of stress.
+- Acute Stress: This is the most common form of stress.
 It arises from the memory of any past unpleasant experience.
-Or even worry about the future, like how will one get out of a problem, how he will earn his livelihood, fear of losing loved ones and so on.
-This type of stress leads to emotional disturbances, physical ailments like pain in head and body and can lead to even bigger diseases.
+Or even worry about the future, like how will one get out of a problem, how he will earn his livelihood, fear of losing loved ones, and so on.
+This type of stress leads to emotional disturbances, physical ailments like pain in the head and body, and even bigger diseases.

-2. Episodic Acute Stress: A person suffering from acute stress can have episodic acute stress.
-Such a person is irritable, short-tempered, anxious and tense.
+- Episodic Acute Stress: A person suffering from acute stress can have episodic acute stress.
+Such a person is irritable, short-tempered, anxious, and tense.

-3. Chronic Stress: This type of stress persists for a very long time and gradually wears a person down.
-It can come from unrelenting demands and pressures, and can also stem from traumatic, early childhood experiences.
+- Chronic Stress: This type of stress persists and gradually wears a person down for a very long time.
+It can come from unrelenting demands and pressures and can also stem from traumatic, early childhood experiences.
 Because physical and mental resources are depleted through long-term attrition, the symptoms of chronic stress are difficult to treat and may require extended medical.

 Tips for Stress Management